 Day 08: Trek to Pentse 3500 m.
 We start our morning trekking downhill in the deep gorge till we reach the Markha Valley at Skiu.
 We will walk along a flattish path to once again a lesser-used camping ground avoiding most of the other trekkers.

 Day 09: Trek to Markha.
 3700 m.
 What is another long day for most trekkers is shortened by the previous day’s walk.
 The trek beside the Markha River leads through several isolated hamlets to Markha Village (3800 m/12,476 ft).

 Day 10: Trek to Tachungtse 4200 m.
 Still following the river and crossing it on a couple of occasions, we trek past the highest village in the valley at Hangkar, continuing to Tachungtse.
-We camp much higher than all the other trekkers high above giving us a sens
+We camp much higher than all the other trekkers high above, giving us a sense of achievement.

 Day 12: Trek to Chuskirmo Via Gonmaru-la pass 5100 m.
 Trekking on a zig-zag trail, we cross the Kongmaru La (5100 m/16,732 ft) and descend through a rocky gorge to Chuskirmo.

-Day 13: Trek to Martselang, visit Hemis Monastery and return to Leh.
-Descending the steep, rocky valley to Hemis, there is time to explore this vital monastery before driving back to the hotel in Leh.
+Day 13: Trek to Martselang, visit Hemis Monastery, and return to Leh.
+Descending the steep, rocky valley to Hemis, there is time to explore this vital monastery before driving back to Leh’s hotel.

 Day 14: Leh